pj-mill/CSharp_AsyncTcpSockets/README.md

 # CSharp_AsyncTcpSockets

-A server / multi client app on async sockets.
+A server / multi client solution built on async sockets.
 Threading and multi process creation for clients included.

 Developed with Visual Studio